 Over the course of the program, you will encounter a multitude of academic experts and experienced practitioners from various international backgrounds.

-After successful completion of the program, students can
+After successful completion of the program, participants can

 - apply techniques for increasing the international responsiveness and competitiveness of their respective organization.